6 Best Glass Water Filter Pitchers in 2023 – Reviews & Top Picks

 On the other hand, there are essential minerals that filters can also strip from your water.
 Some filters leave in these vital minerals, but others can replace them after filtration.
 Regardless, it’s crucial to choose a filter that won’t leave you deficient in minerals essential for your health.

 Related Read: 5 DIY Water Filters You Can Easily Make Today

 Some pitchers have small capacities that require near-constant filling.
-If you don’t mind filling the pitcher every time you take water from it, then this might not matter to you.
-But if you have large water bottles to fill, a small-capacity pitcher may not even fill your needs.
+If you don’t mind filling the pitcher every time you take water from it, this might not matter to you.
+But if you have large water bottles to fill, a small-capacity pitcher may not even meet your needs.
 On the same note, large families often have substantial water needs that may not be met by a pitcher with a small capacity.

-If you’re already low on counter space and room in the fridge, then you’ll need to consider the shape and size of your pitcher filter.
+If you’re already low on counter space and room in the fridge, you’ll need to consider the shape and size of your pitcher filter.
 Can you fit it in the door of your fridge or a corner of your counter?
 When space is limited, you might need to sacrifice some pitcher capacity to find a pitcher that will fit in your limited space.

-You might also be interested in: 10 Best Countertop Water Filters – Reviews & Top Picks
+- 10 Best Countertop Water Filters – Reviews & Top Picks

 - 10 Best Alkaline Water Brands – Reviews & Top Picks